trickeyd/react-observable/README.md

 # @idiosync/react-observable

-A lightweight, type-safe, and reactive state management library for React applications.
+A lightweight, type-safe, and reactive state management library for React and React Native applications.
 Designed for composability, streams, and ergonomic integration with React hooks and context.

 ## Why Not Redux?
 (What This Library Fixes)